-\textbf{Data augmentation.} We describe augmentation in SSL from three aspects: image-level augmentation\cite{zhang2021robust}, feature-level augmentation, and network-level augmentation\cite{ge2020mutual, feng2022dmt}.
-For example, FixMatch\cite{sohn2020fixmatch} treats weakly-augmented samples as a more reliable anchor and constrains its output to be the same as strongly-augmented data.
-While UDA\cite{xie2020unsupervised} draws a similar conclusion that uses weakly-augmented data and complex-augmented data to generate similar output.
-CutMix\cite{yun2019cutmix} is a widely adopted technique that generates pseudo labels and implicitly implements the idea of entropy minimization by making the decision boundary pass through a low-density region of distribution.
-CCT\cite{ouali2020semi} or GCT\cite{ke2020guided} employ a similar idea to realize feature argumentation with cross-confidence consistency.
-As for feature augmentation, we believe that consistency-based SSL methods with auxiliary networks could be considered network-level augmentation.
-In this paper, we propose to apply complex augmentation (image-level augmentation, feature-level augmentation, and network augmentation) to the students and weak augmentation to the teachers.
+We describe data augmentation in SSL from two different perspectives: image-level augmentation~\cite{zhang2021robust} and feature-level augmentation~\cite{ge2020mutual, feng2022dmt}.
+For instance, FixMatch\cite{sohn2020fixmatch} considers weakly-augmented samples as more reliable anchors and constrains its output to be the same as strongly-augmented data.
+Similarly, UDA~\cite{xie2020unsupervised} uses weakly-augmented data and complex-augmented data to generate similar output.
+CutMix~\cite{yun2019cutmix} is a widely adopted technique that generates pseudo labels and implicitly implements the idea of entropy minimization by ensuring the decision boundary passes through a low-density region of the distribution.
+CCT~\cite{ouali2020semi} and GCT~\cite{ke2020guided} use a similar idea to achieve feature augmentation through cross-confidence consistency.
+Consistency-based SSL methods with auxiliary networks can be considered network-level augmentation.
+In this paper, we propose applying complex augmentation (image-level augmentation and feature augmentation) to the students and weak augmentation to the teachers.